sunlabuiuc/reproai4h/README.md

 ## Contact
 Please make a github issue and/or email johnwu3@illinois.edu if something doesn't run properly.
-I haven't properly debugged this code after cleaning up the mess that I was originally doing as I was originally building the analysis platform.
+I haven't properly debugged this code after cleaning up the mess that I was originally doing to produce the drafted analysis.